Wow, what a rollercoaster we are on. The coronavirus pandemic has the world in its grip and there are a lot of consequences.

 I am so curious to see what will come out of this!

-Things you can do to help with worry and anxiety around the coronavirus threat
+Things that can help with worry and anxiety

 Now is the time where you can really benefit from a regular meditation practice.
 All the apps have guided meditation practices for controlling anxiety.
 Try it!